 If intestinal bleeding causes anemia, your doctor will recommend iron replacement therapy.
 This will be in pill form unless you’re not absorbing enough iron.
 In that case, you may have to take iron intravenously.
 In serious cases, your doctor might order hormonal treatment or a blood transfusion.

 Dermatologists can treat port-wine marks with laser therapy if they bleed a lot or you dislike the way they look.

 Other Complications of ORW Syndrome

+Most people with OWR lead perfectly normal lives.
+The syndrome is only life-threatening when an internal AVM begins to bleed uncontrollably.
 Visit your doctor regularly, so that they can monitor any internal AVMs.